wullewutz/soundboi/README.md

 Place all your sound samples in a folder.

-First character of each filename will be used to the trigger the sample when pressed on the keyboard.
+First character of each filename will be used to trigger the sample when pressed on the keyboard.
 Therefore, first characters have to be unique for all files.
 To achieve this you can (and should) prefix each file with the desired trigger